Sin City. Lost Wages. The Entertainment Capital of the USA. What happens in here, stays here. Well, not always….

 Here’s a map of all the major hotels on the strip (blue = 5-star, yellow = 4-star, red = 3-star)

 If you’re a big baller, Wynn/Encore, Bellagio, The Cosmopolitan and The Cromwell are the most stunning 5-star casino hotels on the strip.
 The Mandarin Oriental is also incredible, but it’s a non-gaming hotel.
 All of these hotels will set you back approx. $300+/night for a traditional one-king or two-queen room on a weekend.
+You may also choose to stay in Flagstaff hotel in Arizona where you can re-energize and realign after a long day’s travel.

 While still beautiful and equally as entertaining, there are many 4-star hotels (The Palazzo, Caesar’s Palace, The Venetian, Mandalay Bay, MGM Grand, The Mirage, The Linq, New York New York, Park MGM (formerly Monte Carlo), Planet Hollywood, Paris) that are slightly more affordable.
 Sometimes you can find decent deals at any of these resorts, depending on the duration of your stay.
 Most of these hotels run $150-$250/night on weekends, and a few may dip below $100/night on weekdays.